 Stalking: Stalking (Tenn.
 Code Ann. § 39-17-315) occurs when a defendant intentionally and repeatedly harasses a victim and the harassment makes the victim feel terrorized, frightened, intimidated, threatened, harassed, or bothered.
 It is important to note that stalking and harassment are the same, except for one key distinction.
 For harassment to qualify as stalking, it must be done repeatedly.
 “Repeatedly,” refers to a pattern of conduct made up of two or more separate acts that are committed by the stalker directly, indirectly, or through third parties.

-Accordingly, the victim’s petition for an Order of Protection must include an allegation that she was harassed on two or more occasions.
+Accordingly, the victim’s petition for a Tennessee Order of Protection must include an allegation that she was harassed on two or more occasions.
 Typical examples of harassment include the defendant doing the following:

 What are the consequences of violating an Order of Protection?

-An Order of Protection is a legally binding and enforceable court order.
+A Tennessee Order of Protection is a legally binding and enforceable court order.
 Accordingly, the consequences for their violation can be severe.
-The alleged abuser is not the only party who can violate the Order of Protection; the restrictions and requirements of the order apply to the victim as well.
-Violation of the Order of Protection by either party can result in:
+The alleged abuser is not the only party who can violate the Tennessee Order of Protection; the restrictions and requirements of the order apply to the victim as well.
+Violation of the Tennessee Order of Protection by either party can result in: